websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

    :lines: 62-65
 ```

-The script tags are still necessary, but now they simply point the workflow framework at the action executor that holds the logic.
+The script tags are still necessary, but now they point the workflow framework to the action executor that holds the logic.

 You aren't limited to calling a single action executor in your workflow definition.
 For example, the `E5C9ActionExecutor` has logic to determine the transition before setting the workflow status.
 However, if the logic was more complex each action in the workflow could be backed by a separate `ActionExecutor` implementation, and these implementations can be reused in other workflow definitions.